hellsgod/linux-hC/README.md

 #### Step 2:
 Remove my custom compiler path under `BUILD_FLAGS:`
 ```
-CC=/home/hellsgod/clang20/bin/clang
+CC=/home/hellsgod/clang21/bin/clang
-LD=/home/hellsgod/clang20/bin/ld.lld
+LD=/home/hellsgod/clang21/bin/ld.lld
-AR=/home/hellsgod/clang20/bin/llvm-ar
+AR=/home/hellsgod/clang21/bin/llvm-ar
-NM=/home/hellsgod/clang20/bin/llvm-nm
+NM=/home/hellsgod/clang21/bin/llvm-nm
-STRIP=/home/hellsgod/clang20/bin/llvm-strip
+STRIP=/home/hellsgod/clang21/bin/llvm-strip
-OBJCOPY=/home/hellsgod/clang20/bin/llvm-objcopy
+OBJCOPY=/home/hellsgod/clang21/bin/llvm-objcopy
-OBJDUMP=/home/hellsgod/clang20/bin/llvm-objdump
+OBJDUMP=/home/hellsgod/clang21/bin/llvm-objdump
-RANLIB=/home/hellsgod/clang20/bin/llvm-ranlib
+RANLIB=/home/hellsgod/clang21/bin/llvm-ranlib
-READELF=/home/hellsgod/clang20/bin/llvm-readelf
+READELF=/home/hellsgod/clang21/bin/llvm-readelf
-AS=/home/hellsgod/clang20/bin/llvm-as
+AS=/home/hellsgod/clang21/bin/llvm-as
 ```
 #### Step 3:
-Install clang 20, because some of my compiler flags only work with clang 20.
+Install clang 20 or clang 21, because some of my compiler flags only work with clang 20 and up.
 If you use a clang compiler in your home directory, modify Step 2 to your compiler path.
-If you don't want to install clang 20 and you want to use your system wide clang, which is 19.1.7 on Arch Linux, head over to Step 4.
+If you don't want to install clang 20/21 and you want to use your system wide clang, which is 19.1.7 on Arch Linux, head over to Step 4.

 #### Step 4 (instead of step 3):
 Remove following compiler flags from my compiler-opt.patch: